-- The design of replacement power transmission poles (637 Line) and actual replacement of 2 poles in fiscal year 2020, - Removal, refurbishing and re-installing Units #1 and #3 isolation butterfly valves and actuators and reinforcing weld seam at each respective Penstock, - Construction project for the replacement of the operating governors, servomotors and electrical upgrades for units #1 and #3, - Completion of final design for the major overhaul and rehabilitation of Power Unit #2, - Replacement of the cooling water system loop for Unit #3, and - Broome gate rocker arm replacement at the inlet to the power tunnel.
+- Design of replacement power transmission poles (637 Line) and actual replacement of 2 poles in fiscal year 2020. - Completion of the construction project for the replacement of the operating governors, servomotors and electrical upgrades for Units #1 and #3. - Dismantling of Unit #2 and the installation of an orifice plate for the use of the Unit #2 as a raw water bypass through the plant in the event of power transmission failures. - Initiate repairs to Unit #1 to allow for its continued use into the near future. - Completed of the replacement of the cooling water system loop for Unit #3. - Replace the motor and install engine generator at the broome gate at the inlet to the power tunnel. - Rehabilitation or replacement of the cooling water and storm water drain line from the power plant.

-System Wide Support
+System-Wide Support

-- Replace heating, ventilation and air conditioning (HVAC) control system at the Operations Center and other building improvements. - Continued support of the Commission's Fleet and Rolling Stock Equipment replacement programs. - Replace and install Microsoft end of life (EOL) workstations throughout the Commission including SCADA and employee work stations. - Evaluate available technologies and implement a Commission wide Wi-Fi network. - Development of a facilities master plan, facilities security improvements as well as short- and long-term improvements to Commission properties.
+- Replace heating, ventilation and air conditioning (HVAC) control system at the Operations Center and other building and security improvements. - Continued support of the Commission's Fleet and Rolling Stock Equipment replacement programs. - Replace and install Microsoft end of life (EOL) workstations throughout the Commission including SCADA and employee workstations. - Replace end of life Cisco network switches and systems so that they are supported by manufacturer and can be updated to protect against exploit and vulnerabilities. - Implement a Commission-wide Wi-Fi network. - Improvements to GIS sketching, data collection and hydraulic modeling solutions. - Upgrade to Microsoft Data Center edition for servers so we may more cost effectively deploy additional servers.
+Datacenter edition is a single price for the operating system that allows unlimited installs per host.